 Phase 2 continues the activity expectations of Phase 1, but also includes the expectation of positive treatment progress, and efforts toward securing housing, if needed.
 If substance abuse is diagnosed, you are expected to abstain from the use of alcohol and non-prescribed controlled substances as evidenced by negative toxicology screens.
+You are expected to attend and engage in all scheduled treatment and VIS support group appointments.
 You are required to connect with your mentor for support, and to continue to work on obtaining benefits.

 Upon the VIS Interagency Team receiving consistent, positive progress reports, you may move to Phase 3.
-The Action Phase typically lasts a minimum of three (3) months for Track I veterans.
+The Action Phase typically lasts a minimum of three (3) months for Track I Veterans.